-Small JagBASIC programs may be entered and edited on the JAGUAR terminal with an external keyboard using the lower display.
+Small JagBASIC programs may be entered and edited on the terminal with an external keyboard using the lower display.
 This allows simple programs to be quickly entered or modifications to larger programs to be made in the field without additional equipment.
 A personal computer (PC) is recommended when creating larger programs.
-A PC can be directly connected to the JAGUAR terminal through a serial port.
-The PC, running a terminal emulator, acts as a monitor and keyboard for the JAGUAR terminal.
-Using Zmodem protocol, files can be transferred between the PC and the JAGUAR terminal.
+A PC can be directly connected to the terminal through a serial port.
+The PC, running a terminal emulator, acts as a monitor and keyboard for the terminal.
+Using Zmodem protocol over a serial port or FTP on a JAGXTREME terminal through Ethernet, files can be transferred between the PC and the terminal.